jsphpndr/obscurejs/README.md

 ## Adding Contact Information

-Obscure.js uses attributes on the `<template>` tag to generate email addresses and telephone numbers.
+Obscure.js uses data-attributes on the `<template>` tag to generate email addresses and telephone numbers.

 The `<template>` tag is a non-semantic element designed to have it's content rendered by javascript, quietly failing when javascript is not available.